nodejs/node/doc/api/fs.md

 Unlike the callback-based API (`fs.fstat()`, `fs.fchown()`, `fs.fchmod()`, and
 so on), a numeric file descriptor is not used by the promise-based API.
-Instead, the promise-based API uses the `FileHandle` class in order to help avoid accidental leaking of unclosed file descriptors after a `Promise` is resolved or rejected.
+Instead, the promise-based API uses the `FileHandle` class in order to help avoid accidental leaking of unclosed file descriptors after a `Promise` is fulfilled or rejected.

 #### Event: `'close'`
 <!-- YAML